top of page

 Cybercriminals no longer need deep-level access to cause harm.
 A single compromised laptop, tablet, or phone with the wrong access and no protections can:

-• Expose internal emails, calendars, or shared drives
+• Expose internal emails, calendars, or shared drives.

-• Leak credentials that unlock additional systems
+• Leak credentials that unlock additional systems.

-• Sync harmful files through cloud apps like OneDrive or SharePoint
+• Sync harmful files through cloud apps like OneDrive or SharePoint.

-• Serve as a launchpad for phishing and social engineering campaigns targeting others in your company
+• Serve as a launchpad for phishing and social engineering campaigns targeting others in your company.

 Every Device Counts

-Whether it’s a work laptop, a personal tablet used for Teams, or a phone checking work email—every single device that connects to your systems must have security in place.
+Whether it’s a work laptop, a personal tablet used for Teams, or a phone checking work email, every single device that connects to your systems must have security in place.

 This includes:

-• Antivirus AND Endpoint Detection & Response (EDR)
+• Antivirus AND Endpoint Detection & Response (EDR).

-• Enforce passwords or biometrics
+• Enforced passwords or biometrics.

-• Encryption, especially for portable devices
+• Encryption, especially for portable devices.

-• Remote wipe capability in case of loss or theft
+• Remote wipe capability in case of loss or theft.

-• Regular security updates and patching
+• Regular security updates and patching.

 It’s not enough to protect “most” devices.
 Attackers look for the one that’s left out—and that’s usually all they need.